taiwotman/Smart-Traffic/README.md

 3. Latency -  Takes an average of 1 min to return predictions on the local environment.

-4. No result return- Obtain authorization key
+4. No results return- Obtain authorization key

 ### ACKNOWLEDGEMENTS